 CRCICA’s policy is to enhance regional, gender and age diversity as well as enhance transparency and neutrality.
 Not only is this policy reflected in the appointment of arbitrators, it has also been internally applied through the promotion of three female employees among six promoted, one of whom were promoted to Deputy Director of CRCICA.

-To date, CRCICA has administered 1,312 cases related to disputes arising of almost all type of commercial and economic activities, including the nine cases filed since the beginning of 2019.
-In 2018, 77 new cases were filed, compared to 65 in 2017.
+To date, CRCICA has administered 1,395 cases related to disputes arising of almost all type of commercial and economic activities, including the 10 cases filed since the beginning of 2020.
+In 2019, 82 new cases were filed, compared to 77 in 2018.

 CRCICA has also administered a few treaty-based investment cases, including mediation cases, as well as cases involving small, medium and large amounts in disputes.
 It has administered cases where all the parties are Egyptian and their transaction relates to Egypt, international cases including one or more non-Egyptian parties, as well as purely international cases where all the parties were non-Egyptian and the contract in dispute performed outside Egypt.

 Based on CRCICA’s statistics, cases arising out of construction and contracts for works ranked at the top of the types of disputes for a number of years.
 CRCICA has also administrated cases in multibillion oil and gas and waste management industries, as well as telecommunications.
 The latter cases, despite being limited in number, involved all the GSM mobile and fixed lines operators in Egypt, and involved sums in dispute amounting to hundreds of millions, or even billions, of US dollars.
+In 2019, CRCICA has witnessed a more varied caseload, with industries ranging from hotel management to pharmaceuticals to public–private partnerships, as well as a marked increase in oil and gas cases.
 The parties to CRCICA cases are based across the globe in five continents.